pennyether/contracts/README.md

 ## Test Results

 We've run exhaustive tests and saved them to `/tests/results/index.html`.
-If you'd like to, follow the instructions below to run the tests.
+If you'd like to run the tests yourself, follow the instructions below.

 ## To Run Tests